FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/elb_certificate.md

 * `description` - (Optional, String) Specifies the description of the certificate.

 * `type` - (Optional, String, ForceNew) Specifies the certificate type.
 The default value is "server".
+  Changing this creates a new certificate.
 The value can be one of the following:
   + server: indicates the server certificate.
   + client: indicates the CA certificate.